henaorth16/Simple_Nodejs_and_Mysql__Project-/README.md

 # Simple_Nodejs_and_Mysql__Project
 The Customer Complaint Management System.
-**MINT** ( Ministry of Innovation and Technology) had a doupt about the customer satisfaction. that's why this project was delivered.
+**MINT** ( Ministry of Innovation and Technology) had a doubt about the customer's satisfaction. that's why this project was needed.
 #### security won't be an issue.
 ---